-Its underground passages leading to the port can also be visited, like the Museum of History and Archeology (admission fee).
-The citadel was part of Fort Pâté and Fort Médoc, located in front of Blaye, of the « Bolt of the Estuary», this defensive triptych is unique in France.
-In July and August, catch a little tourist train at the bottom of the citadel, for a guided tour of Blayais, its vineyard and its estuary, the longest in Europe, with at 70 kilometres, evoking the days of the gabarres (traditional boats) loaded of wood, stones or wine.
-The citadel can be discovered by horse carriage, while the Marquis de Vauban Castle offers tours of its estate and wine tasting.
+Its underground passages leading to the port can also be visited, as is the history and archeology museum at its heart (paying visits).
+The citadel is part with Fort Pâté and Fort Médoc, located opposite Blaye, of the "Vauban lock", this defensive triptych unique in France.
+In July and August, a small tourist train, at the foot of the citadel, takes travelers on a guided tour of Blayais, its vineyards and the estuary, the longest in Europe, with its 70 kilometres, and which recalls memories of barges loaded with wood, stones, and wine.
+You can discover the citadel by horse-drawn carriage with the Château Marquis de Vauban, which offers a visit to its cellars and a tasting of its wines.

-At the bottom of the Mill of Montalon, a stone monument marks the 45th north latitude, a distance which is equivalent between the North Pole and the Equator.
-The commune houses the beautiful neo-classic Bouilh Castle, designed by the architect of the Grand Théâtre in Bordeaux, adapted from the former 16th century castle.
+At the foot of the Moulin de Montalon, a stele indicates the passage of the 45th degree North latitude, equidistant between the North Pole and the Equator.
+The town is home to the magnificent Château du Bouilh in neo-classical style, designed by the architect of the Grand Théâtre de Bordeaux, from the old 16th century castle.

 In the surroundings, one can admire, in Cubzac-les-Ponts, a road bridge built by Eiffel and rebuilt identically by his grandson after being destroyed by the Germans during the Second World War.